RyanDsilva/vidishaagarwal.com/content/projects/lewis-latimer-house.md

         lwidth: "1/2"
         content_data: >-
           To reposition the brand from a ***static museum*** to a ***dynamic "Open House"*** that creates a space where Latimer's mindset comes to life.
-      - type: content_block
-        lwidth: "1/2"
-        content_data: >-

           The House empowers underrepresented thinkers by providing a thinking playground to nurture their own Lewis Latimer Mindset.
 A dynamic space of exploration, experimentation, and collaboration.

+          In turn, the House expands its lens beyond equitable patenting, ***granting it the flexibility to increase its impact*** through active engagement.
       - type: content_block
         lwidth: "1/2"
         content_data: >-
           ![](/images/screenshot-2025-07-04-at-10.44.45 pm.png)
-      - type: content_block
-        lwidth: "1/2"
-        content_data: >-
-          In turn, the House expands its lens beyond equitable patenting, ***granting it the flexibility to increase its impact*** through active engagement.
   - type: section
     header: Visual Expression
     content: